—Public Media Scan, Association of Independents in Radio (AIR)

 Organizer-Founder: Joan Schuman

 Hans Ulrich Obrist, the curator and also interviewer, reminds us about the etymology of curating.
 It comes from the Latin word curare, meaning to take care.
 Across the ages, there was initially care-taking of bath houses and souls; only later it has come to mean looking after collections of art and artifacts.

-My own curatorial approaches to engaging with practitioners include Listening as a Form of Activism and The WHY: Conversations (Trickhouse); Lo-fi: Radio (NEXUS/Foundation for Art, Philadelphia); The Sound Lounge (Dinnerware Gallery, Tucson); Acoustic Mining and Right Ear Dominant (KUSP-FM, Santa Cruz).
+My own engagement with practitioners include Listening as a Form of Activism and The WHY: Conversations (Trickhouse); Lo-fi: Radio (NEXUS/Foundation for Art, Philadelphia); The Sound Lounge (Dinnerware Gallery, Tucson); Acoustic Mining and Right Ear Dominant (KUSP-FM, Santa Cruz).
 I serve as a mentor for the Radio Artist Fellowship, established 2019 at Wave Farm.

 As a practicing sound artist since the early 1990s, my audio interviews fragment into documentary art-narratives designed for radioesque spaces.
-Work has aired in the ether, online and in physical spaces including This Curious Ear, RTE/Ireland; Radiophrenia, Glasgow; Datscha Radio: A Garden in the Air, Berlin; Wayback Sound Machine, Sonic Field; Trickhouse Live at Casa Libre, Tucson, AZ; Third Coast International Audio Festival, Chicago; ResonanceFM, London; Radiolab, WNYC-FM; The Night Air/Radio Eye, ABC Australia; Deep Wireless Festival, Toronto; online at Public Radio Remix; art@radio; SoundLAB.
+Work has aired in the ether, online and in physical spaces including Dream Talker, Melbourne; This Curious Ear, RTE/Ireland; Radiophrenia, Glasgow; Datscha Radio: A Garden in the Air, Berlin; Wayback Sound Machine, Sonic Field; Trickhouse Live at Casa Libre, Tucson; Third Coast International Audio Festival, Chicago; ResonanceFM, London; Radiolab, WNYC-FM; The Night Air/Radio Eye, ABC Australia; Deep Wireless Festival, Toronto; online at Public Radio Remix; art@radio; SoundLAB.
 Visit and listen at HyperAcousia.

 For questions, comments, submissions, please contact Joan Schuman: